 Foie Gras is one of the most enjoyed delicacies in French Cuisine, and one made even better by a complementary glass of California Central Coats Rhone blend, or a glass of Chateauneuf-du-Pape.
 These rich and spicy reds are a perfect contrast to the fatty goose or duck liver, and together they leave you with a delicious silky texture in your mouth.
-It's so good, you'll probably think you're at the Café de Paris.

 Of course, French Cuisine is famous around the world, and there are many other delicacies you can try.
-One of those is Garlic Snails and, if you can master the knack of getting these tricky little suckers out of their shells, you'll find their perfectly accompanied by the aromatic intensity of a Californian Zinfandel.
+One of those is Garlic Snails and, if you can master the knack of getting these tricky little suckers out of their shells, you'll find them perfectly accompanied by the aromatic intensity of a Californian Zinfandel.
 You also can't go to France without trying the local Brie, and this beautiful, floral and nutty soft cheese deserves to be eaten alongside a glass of French Champagne.

 India isn't the only food that worships chillies though, and Mexican Food is also renowned for packing a punch that can leave you needing to quench a raging thirst.
 One spicy little Mexican treat that are very popular are Tacos, and these rich and spicy meat parcels go perfectly with a glass of Barbera d'Alba – as this little fruity and acidic number cuts through all that richness.
 However, not all Mexican Food is spicy, and a bowl of Chips and Guacamole is best served with a Beaujolais Gamay – a pairing that's perfect for a fiesta, followed by siesta.

 Meanwhile, the Mexicans also make their own version of Chorizo using chillies.
-However, this traditional Spanish pork sausage, which is one of my all-time favourite tasty treats, is more commonly flavoured with Paprika.
+This traditional Spanish pork sausage, which is one of my all-time favourite tasty treats, is more commonly flavoured with Paprika.
 As Chorizo is Spanish, you'll be forgiven for thinking that it would be best paired with a good old Spanish Rioja, but wine connoisseurs from around the world reckon that enjoying the bubbliness and fruitiness of the Australian Sparkling Shiraz alongside Spanish Chorizo is a truly taste bud titillating experience.

 Who doesn't love a good old burger too but, whilst a nice glass of ice-cold cola may be most people's idea of the ideal drink to accompany a hamburger – that's not true when it's a delicious Salmon Burger we're talking about.
-No matter where your salmon is caught, it's time to try one of Greece's best white wines – a Santorini Assyrtiko which, as the name suggests, is made from grapes indigenous to the Greek Island of Santorini.
+No matter where your salmon is caught, it's time to try one of Greece's best white wines – a antorini Assyrtiko which, as the name suggests, is made from grapes indigenous to the Greek Island of Santorini.

 In between any of these great dishes, you may find you also want a palate cleanser such as a delicious Green Apple Sorbet.
 However, whilst sorbet may traditionally be served on its own, we think it cleanses the palate even better when accompanied by a Fino Sherry – as its acidic yet sweet nature really enhances the matching qualities of the green apples.

 If you love Red Velvet Cup Cakes, why not make it a double delight by cracking open a bottle of Australian Shiraz for the perfect deliciously smooth all red combination.
-You can also get double the delight from the humble sugary-ringed donut by pouring yourself a glass Moscota d'Asti.
+You can also get double the delight from the humble sugary-ringed donut by pouring yourself a glass of Moscato d'Asti.
 Donuts may be stodgy, but this bubbly and fruity little Italian number makes them feel lighter with every delicious mouthful.

 Last, but by no means least, it could be worth sneaking a bottle of good old Chardonnay into the cinema when you fancy a night at the movies.
 Okay, we know that you really shouldn't – it's just that the creamy and buttery characteristics of this popular French Classic are a match made in movie heaven with the warm and toasty flavours of everyone's favourite cinema snack – Popcorn!